-All parents and students are encouraged to check Power School regularly to stay current on grades, missing work, and upcoming assignments.
+All parents and students are encouraged to check Power School regularly, suggested 1x per week, to stay current on grades, missing work, and upcoming assignments.
 If a Power School login or password needs to be reset, students and parents should contact the Technology Department.
 Power School grades are the accurate grade for each class.
 Please do not refer to Canvas for an overall grade.